 By the time he was able to walk, Shamus Chan had picked up a keen interest in martial arts from his father.
-At 21 years old, he became an Aikido deshi for five years, training full time and teaching classes.
+At 21 years old, he became an Aikido deshi for six years, training full time and teaching classes.

 As a full time Aikido Instructor, Shamus conducted classes all over Singapore and became especially involved in teaching Aikido to students under the Singapore Sports Education Programme.